 Why?
 For starters, a 100-gram serving of full-fat cottage cheese contains 11.5-grams of protein.
 That’s 25 percent more than Greek yogurt.

-Better yet, a study from Florida State University suggests that cottage cheese is the ideal before bed snack.
-This is great news for anyone that finds themselves sneaking to the fridge in the middle of the night.
+Better yet, a study from Florida State University suggests that cottage cheese is the ideal before-bed snack.
+This is great news for anyone who finds themselves sneaking to the fridge in the middle of the night.

 6. Canned Fish